ForbodingAngel/Rapid-Platform-Base/README.md

 # What it does

-Rapid Platform Base originally started as a base theme and wordpress install for The Rapid Platform (http://www.therapidplatform.com) and while Rapid Platform is certainly still an important part, it's role gets progressively smaller as development continues.
+Rapid Platform Base originally started as a base theme and wordpress install for The Rapid Platform (http://www.therapidplatform.com).
+It has since grown further than Rapid Platform and is now it's own framework.

 Using the plugins provided and the customization options therein, this framework will allow you to erect custom sites in minutes.
 I even use it on my own company site (http://www.it-magique.com), and it is in use for quite a few other sites on the web as well.

 The layout is broken into several sections.
 The header area has 3 widget areas, Menu above, Header, and Menu below.
 In case it isn't obvious, the menu areas are there in case you want a horizontal menu.
 The theme supports sticky navigation menus (menus that stick to the top of the screen when you scroll past them) as well as simple static header menus.
-Sidebar menus are also supported, although the use of sidebars does require some minor theme editing (going into the relevant files and uncommenting the sidebar calling code).
+Sidebar menus are also supported.

 The main area is of course the content area, this is handled by post and page content.

 The footer area is in two sections, Footer and Site Info.
 Site info is at the very bottom and is where typically you would place your copyright text.

-The Rapid Platform supports columns via shortcodes and using the visual editor widget in these areas, you have complete control over them.
+The Rapid Platform Base supports columns via shortcodes and using the visual editor widget in these areas, you have complete control over them.

 # Customizer